WORKING AROUND SPRINKLERS OR ELECTRICAL AREAS

 Check each item

-- Do not try to move under any circumstance a sprinkler or electrical line out of the way as this could brake or loosen fittings and cause serious damage or injury.
+❑ Under any circumstance, do not try to move a sprinkler or electrical line out of the way as this could brake or loosen fittings and cause serious damage or injury.